jgregori/Bb_rest_helper/README.md

 collab_url = quick_auth_collab['url']
 ```

 4. **Added rate limit information to logs on Bb_requests for Learn requests** When performing a request to the learn API using Bb_requests, rate limit information covering API Limit, Remaining API calls and time to reset the API limit is included in the logs.
-&nbsp;
+This could not be implemented for Collaborate as it does not provide the same level of information in the response headers

 ### SETUP.

-Make sure you are at least in Python 3.7+
+The library was first coded in Python 3.7. with dependencies to the request and PyJWT libraries.
+It has worked seamlessly with 3.8 and 3.9 and the plan is to continue supporting it and incorporating new features, fixes and enhancements.

 The first step is to get the right credentials for the API that you will be using.
 Depending on the API, the process may be a bit different.
 We offer a summary, but please check docs.blackboard.com for the full picture.